 Pingala Cafe: 1 Mill Street, Burlington, VT 05401.
 Hours: open seven days 10am - 4pm

 Maple Wind Farm, Burlington Farmer's Market

 Many thanks to Alexx from Nomadic Kitchen (the Marshmallow Girl) for suggesting this addition to the list!
 Maple Wind Farm based in Richmond, Vermont specializes in meats from their humanely raised and pasture-fed animals, and they have a stand at the Burlington Farmer's Market every Saturday during the summer and fall.
 They'll grill up one of their beef or pork hot dogs for you to enjoy while you wander the market.
 Alexx says it's her "go-to market lunch!"

 Switchback Brewery & Taproom, Burlington

 A short distance from Pine Street (and the World's Tallest Filing Cabinet) is Switchback Brewing Company.
-Come into their taproom to have a hot dog alongside one of their brews!
-They steam the franks and also bratwurst in their signature amber ale.
-Chili dogs are on the menu, too!
+Come into their taproom to have a hot dog alongside one of their brews.
+They steam the franks and also bratwurst and vegan dogs in their signature amber ale.
+Toppings include vegan chili and sauerkraut.

 Seb's Snack Bar, South Hero